Dev-Mahek/awesome-css-animations/CardFlip/README.md

 ## 📜 License

-This project is licensed under the **MIT Li
+This project is licensed under the **MIT License — feel free to use and modify it.